aersoares81/helvetica_blanc_wallpapers/README.md

 These wallpapers were tested on an iPhone 14 Pro (1720px x 3728 px), but they should fit nicely more modern iPhones.

-I have edited the images to fit nicely on your phone's screen, taking into consideration the widget area and the notifications on the bottom.
+I have edited the images to fit your phone's screen, taking into consideration the widget area and the notifications on the bottom.
 Some might not be perfect, just open an [issue](https://github.com/aersoares81/helvetica_blanc_wallpapers/issues) if you notice something is off and I'll re-edit them.

 This is an example to demonstrate how iOS 16 spaces widgets, etc, in your Lock Screen: